 The Ultimate Guide To Layering Clothes

-In this guide we’ve taken a deeper look at your layering options, while getting you through the cold season in a modish and sensible way.
+In this guide, we’ve taken an in-depth look at your layering options, while getting you through the cold season in a modish and sensible way.

 Layers are a convenient way of staying warm during the colder months.
 You stay warm outside, and can easily shed your outer clothes to get you to the right temperature when indoors.
 It's very convenient.

-Done properly, layering should not add bulk or weight to your look.
-If you are worried about adding clothes weight or being uncomfortable this guide is just for you and addresses your concerns while still inspiring your trendy fall style.
+If you layer correctly, it should not add bulk or weight to your look.
+If you are worried about adding clothes weight or being uncomfortable this guide is just for you and addresses your concerns while still inspiring your trendy style.

-In late 2014 we saw a unique fashion trend of wearing long sleeved turtlenecks under shift dresses or pinafores.
-The look seemed to reintroduce under layers that were common in the mid 1920s.
-Since its reintroduction it has sort of stuck around for the long haul.
+Some years ago we saw a unique fashion trend of wearing long-sleeved turtlenecks under shift dresses or pinafores.
+The look seemed to reintroduce under-layers that were common in the mid-1920s.
+Since its reintroduction, layering has stuck around for the long haul.

 Use Thinner Fabrics